awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting.md

 ## Virtual Private Gateway Attachment<a name="VirtualPrivateGatewayAttachment"></a>

-Make sure your virtual private gateway is attached to your VPC\.
+Make sure that your virtual private gateway is attached to your VPC\.
 Your integration team does this with the AWS Management Console\.

-If you have questions or need further assistance, please use the [Amazon VPC forum](https://forums.aws.amazon.com/forum.jspa?forumID=58)\.
+If you have questions or need further assistance, use the [Amazon VPC forum](https://forums.aws.amazon.com/forum.jspa?forumID=58)\.